How to Serve Someone Court Papers Without an Address

 Remember Some Parties May Have Agents or Other Individuals You Can Pursue

-If the party you are trying to sue is a business registered with your state, then chances are good that they have consented to having a designated agent served with legal paperwork.
+Let’s now explore how to serve a lawsuit if the party you are trying to sue is a business registered with your state; then chances are good that they have consented to having a designated agent served with legal paperwork.
 Serving a business’s agent can be much simpler than trying to locate an individual with no address.

 Similarly, if the individual was working for a company when they injured you, then most likely the business will have to indemnify their employee.
 You would want to bring suit against the business anyway, as they are more likely to have the financial resources to pay damages to you.